Apr 27 , 2020

 Our Daily Calma Shampoo is completely Sulphate free.
 We designed the formula using a coconut derived cleanser that is not only much more gentle as an active cleanser but develops a rich creamy lather, which is a luxury many sulphate free shampoos out there are lacking.
 Having a lather is not integral to the cleaning process of hair however we as consumers have become accustomed to a foamy lather from shampoo, and tend to judge our shampoos performance based on a shampoos ability to develop one.
 Whilst its not integral for the cleansing process, experientially, a foamy lather is much more pleasurable, and one of the main complaints about most sulphate free shampoos is that they just don’t cut it when it comes to the lather!

-Ensuring our shampoo developed a ‘good lather’ became an important factor for us in the development process of creating the Daily Calma shampoo, along with using high quality plant based ingredients that would improves hair strength and shine and that would have a calming affect on the scalp.
+Ensuring our shampoo developed a ‘good lather’ became an important factor for us in the development process of creating the Daily Calma shampoo, along with using high quality, plant based ingredients that would improve hair strength and shine whilst having a calming affect on the scalp.
 Within the blend you will find, Amino Acid Proteins, Orange Blossom Water, Aloe Vera and Chamomile working in harmony together to gently cleanse, calm the hair and scalp whilst improving strength and shine.
-We designed the Daily Calma Shampoo and conditioner to work with hairs natural lipid layer, restoring moisture and balance whilst rebuilding the hair structure from the inside out, ideal for dry damaged hair but also fro all hair types.
+We designed the Daily Calma Shampoo and conditioner to work with the hairs natural lipid layer, restoring moisture and balance whilst rebuilding the hair structure from the inside out.
+Ideal for dry damaged hair but also fro all hair types.

 Hair washing as a talking point